Breda Babošek

-Breda Lorenci-Babošek (born 16 July 1951) is a Slovenian retired athlete.
+Breda Lorenci-Babošek (16 July 1951 – 21 November 2025) was a Slovenian athlete.
 She competed in the women's high jump at the 1972 Summer Olympics, representing Yugoslavia.

-Babošek cleared 1.73m in the qualifying round in Munich and did not advance to the final.
+Babošek cleared 1.73 m in the qualifying round in Munich and did not advance to the final.

-Prior to her Olympic appearance, Babošek won the bronze medal in the high jump at the 1971 Mediterranean Games with a leap of 1.74m.
-She tied for 16th at the 1971 European Athletics Championships with a leap of 1.75m.
+Prior to her Olympic appearance, Babošek won the bronze medal in the high jump at the 1971 Mediterranean Games with a leap of 1.74 m.
+She tied for 16th at the 1971 European Athletics Championships with a leap of 1.75 m.

 She competed in the pentathlon at the 1978 European Athletics Championships where she finished 16th with 4064 points.

-Her personal best in the high jump was 1.83m set in Maribor in 1973.
+Her personal best in the high jump was 1.83 m set in Maribor in 1973.

+She died on 21 November 2025 after being involved in a traffic incident earlier in August 2025 in Croatia.